-This document is current at January 2021 and will be updated if there are significant changes to its content.
+This document is current as of February 2022 and will be updated if there are significant changes to its content.

 Please note: This document should not replace other information available from State or Commonwealth Governments but aims to provide some information specifically relevant to people with Spinal Cord Injury.
 We encourage you to review further general information about COVID-19, sometimes called coronavirus, and information specifically for people with a disability, at these Australian Health Department and Queensland Government websites.